IoannisKaragiannis/LinearAlgebra/README.md

 strassen-multiplication of two squared (4x4) matrices lasted 0.236 [ms] inversion of a squared (4x4) matrix lasted 0.002 [ms]
 ```

+Of course it depends on your machine.
+MY MACHINE DETAILS: Intel® Core™ i3 CPU M 330 @ 2.13GHz × 4 (64-bit), 8GB RAM.

 The table below summarizes the speed-performance of some basic operations of this library.